Our Impact: Use of Funds 2022-23

-Nicasio will use these funds to support ongoing upgrades to the school library catalog, including new popular titles, bilingual books, books with equity/inclusion themes and books that align with our school-wide social emotional curriculum.
+Nicasio will use these funds to support ongoing upgrades to the school library catalog, including new popular titles, bilingual books, books with equity/inclusion themes and books that align with the school-wide social-emotional curriculum.

-Novato Charter School will use these funds to support K-8 Specialty Programs such as gardening, instrument music, movement and handwork.
+Novato Charter School Foundation will use these funds to support K-8 Specialty Programs at Novato Charter School including Music, Handwork, Movement, Organic Gardening, and Spanish.

-Reed will use this money to support a middle school STEM curriculum including a "girls only" engineering class to address the need for more women in STEM related jobs.
+Reed will use this money to support middle school STEM curriculum including a competitive coding and engineering club.

-YES will use these funds to bring back the theater program and to purchase art and music supplies.
+YES will use these funds to support the theater program and to purchase art and music supplies.

 Ross Valley Charter School will use these funds to support literacy programs, build classroom libraries, and purchase materials for the art program.

-Rural School Districts & MCOE – Laguna, Lincoln, Marin Community School, Oracle Independent Study, Phoenix Academy: $1,474
+Rural School Districts & MCOE – Laguna Joint, Marin Community School, Oracle Independent Study, Phoenix Academy: $2,197

 Funds will be used to support arts and technology programs.